Film Spoilers and

 The film's obvious and laughable twists came next:

-Everything was restored to normal in the anti-climactic finale, as Amy ran to her morning school bus - after she had been successfully treated with anti-rejecton medication.
+Everything was reconciled and restored to normal in the anti-climactic finale, as Amy ran to her morning school bus - after she had been successfully treated with anti-rejection medication.

 The Descent (2005, UK)